jediahjireh/car-management/backend/README.md

 ### Installation

 1. Clone the repository or download the code.
-2. Navigate to the project directory.
+2. Navigate to the `backend` project directory.
 3. Run `npm install` to install the necessary dependencies.
-4. Start the server with `node car_server.js`.
+4. Start the server with `npm start`.

 ### Endpoints